Machine learning with neural networks: McCulloch-Pitts neurons

 \section{McCulloch-Pitts neurons}

-\seclab{C1S2Deterministic} In artificial networks, the ways in which information is processed and signals are transferred are highly simplified.
-The model we use nowadays for the computational unit, the artificial neuron, goes back to McCulloch and Pitts \cite{MCP1943}.
-Rosenblatt \cite{Rosenblatt,Rosenblatt1958} described how to connect such units in artificial neural networks to process information.
-He referred to these networks as {\em perceptrons} .
+\seclab{C1S2Deterministic} In artificial neural networks, the ways in which information is processed and signals are transferred are highly idealised.
+McCulloch and Pitts \cite{MCP1943} modelled the neuron, the computational unit of the neural network, as a {\em binary threshold unit} .

-In its simplest form, the model for the artificial neuron has only two states, {\em active} or {\em inactive}.
-The model works as a linear threshold unit: it processes all input signals and computes an output.
-If the output exceeds a given threshold then the state of the neuron is said to be {\em active}, otherwise {\em inactive}.
-The model is illustrated in Figure \figref{C1S2McculochPitts}.
-Neurons usually perform repeated computations, and one divides up time into discrete time steps $t=0,1,2,3,\ldots$.
+It has only two possible outputs, or {\em states} : active or inactive.
+To compute the output, the unit sums the weighted inputs.
+If the sum exceeds a given threshold, the state of the neuron is said to be active, otherwise inactive.
+A slightly more general model than the original one is illustrated in Figure \figref{C1S2MccullochPitts}.
+The model performs repeated computations in discrete time steps $t=0,1,2,3,\ldots$.
 The state of neuron number $j$ at time step $t$ is denoted by